oktawianklosko/radicalconversion/README.md

 To do list:
 -First Draft of basic assets
--Create and implement music^
+-Create and implement music//Done
--Stop music at gameover
+-Stop music at gameover//Done
+--When game resets twice gameover state fails to launch for some reason

 -Tweek values to make the gameplay more difficult
 -Add special effects to explosions etc.
 -Create title screen?